diegomart2000/SpotShotParty/README.md

 This demo app is based on MERN stack.

 ### Backend
-It's a Node/Express App using MongoDb for persistence, Redis for Session Store, and Socketio as event emmiter to make the front end react to sertain events.
+It's a `Node` / `Express` App using `MongoDb` for persistence, `Redis` as Session Store, and `Socket.io` as event emmiter to make the front end to react to sertain events.

-Authentication with Spotify is handled with Passport.js.
-Database mappings and schemas are modeled with Mongoose.
-Frequent objects (like mina Party object), are stored in Redis for quick access and to avoid DB latency.
+Authentication with Spotify is handled with `Passport.js`.
+Database mappings and schemas are modeled with `Mongoose`.
+Frequent objects (like mina Party object), are stored in `Redis` for quick access and to avoid DB latency.

 The Backend is architected in 3 layers: